What’s New in 2026

 If an employee is terminated or laid off, the employer must issue final pay immediately at the time of discharge, or no later than the next working day.

 When an employee resigns and provides at least 1 pay period’s notice, final wages must be paid on the last day of work.
-However, if the employee quits without giving proper notice, the employer has more flexibility and may issue final pay on the next regularly scheduled payday or within 7 days—whichever is later.
+However, if the employee quits without giving proper notice, the employer has more flexibility and must pay by the next regularly scheduled payday.

 Final pay must include all earned wages, and any accrued vacation must also be included if it’s considered earned compensation under company policy.